“There’s this beautiful slipperiness to memory,” says artist Claudia Nicholson.

 The primary image in the exhibition, Palace of Justice, Bogota (1986), was taken by her father, Stuart, months after the infamous Palace of Justice siege in August 1985 that killed 13 Supreme Court justices.
 For Nicholson, the historical ties were necessary in creating a “beautiful impartiality” against her biographical inclusion.

-“There was a desire to return to Columbia but not a means to return.
+“There was a desire to return to Colombia but not a means to return.
 So I returned to that archive and those moments and I really closely studied each photograph,” Nicholson said.

 “I just sort of wanted to see it all differently.”